-A worship leader is a recognised and commissioned form of lay ministry.
+A Worship Leader is a recognised and commissioned form of lay ministry.
 These lay ministers play a vital role in the worship life of a parish church.
 Local Worship Leaders are commissioned for five years and may be re- commissioned after review by the incumbent and the PCC.
-Local Worship Leaders have undertaken training with the diocese (pictured).
-The course outline can be seen here: Truro Diocese Website
+Our local Worship Leaders have undertaken training with the diocese (the course outline can be seen here: Truro Diocese Website).

 Worship Leaders are part of the whole worship team and work with or without the clergy to help lead services.
-Some will become Eucharistic servers, some will help with the Service of the Word, others will help to lead Breathing Space and children’s worship, and they will help with interesting ages such as Thy Kingdom Come.
+Some are Eucharistic servers, some help with the Service of the Word and others help to lead Breathing Space and children’s worship.
+They also help with Quiet Days and other special services.

-We hope that you will all warmly welcome them and their contribution to the life of this parish.
+Their work is very important to the life of this parish.
 We are a priesthood of all believers and the clergy are thrilled to be able to share in their work with others.
-It is a blessing to have them ready to offer their time to the parish.
-Please do come to the Commissioning Service on March 1st to support them.
+It is a blessing to have our Worship Leaders offering their time so freely to the parish.